McSloats/APSO/README.md

 Put the malware files into the APSO/dataset/untested directory

 ## Run the Attack
+The out file is a tmp and not needed.
+The "-o out" is not functional, but needed to run for PSO.
 > python3 AdversarialPSO.py -i dataset/untested/ -o out
-- the out file is temp and not needed.
-The "-o out" is unecessary.